Monthly Broker Audit Process — Effective 15th of Each Month 🧾

 ?
 What’s this about?
 Not every “please check commission” message is a valid query.
 This article explains what qualifies as a genuine commission query and what doesn’t, so we can resolve issues quickly instead of chasing vague requests. ✅ What Counts ...

-• ⚡ LOW USAGE SITES – POLICY & SUPPLIER GUIDANCE
+• ⚡ LOW USAGE SITES (EAC/AQ) – POLICY & SUPPLIER GUIDANCE

 ?
 Overview Sites with annual usage below 5000 kWh fall beneath supplier commercial thresholds.
-Suppliers either reject or pay no commission on these accounts, so BOS does not process them as standard.
-In rare cases, such as an existing renewal ...
+Suppliers either reject these outright or pay no commission, so BOS does not process them as standard.
+In rare cases; for example, existing renewals ...

 • Online Broker Prep Form - User Guide v1.1 📘